 No. It is assumed that the respondent provides objective feedback on the papers presented on the panel.
 As chair (and in most instances, organizer) of a panel, it is assumed you might not have the necessary distance from the papers to provide objective commentary.

-How do workshops differ from panels?
+How do workshops and roundtables differ from panels?